pikatchu/closedsource/book/0880-job_drones.md

 Sebastian cursed under his breath and activated his implant.
 “Leo, I need you here now.”

-Leo arrived in seconds, taking in Elias’s condition.
+Leo arrived in seconds, taking in Elias's condition.
 He checked his pulse, his breathing.
-“He’s weak, but he’s alive,” Leo said.
-“We’ll carry him.”
+“He's weak, but he's alive,” Leo said.
+“We'll carry him.”

-Working together, they pulled off Elias’s prisoner clothes and dressed him in a guard uniform.
+Working together, they pulled off Elias's prisoner clothes and dressed him in a guard uniform.
 Once he was disguised, they did the same for themselves, tugging on the stolen uniforms, securing their belts and weapons, making sure everything looked as convincing as possible.

 Up in the control room, Jasmina was busy wreaking havoc.
 She had successfully connected to the security drones stationed in the main hall and now had full control over them.
 She activated them all at once, releasing a swarm of mechanical chaos.